Janet Munro: Early appearances

-Munro's father wanted her to join him on his act but she desired to become a legitimate actress.
-She got a job at a repertory company as a student messenger and "learned as I went along, playing bits, and by the time I was 17 I was stage manager for the company."
-She worked in towns like Preston, Oldham and Hull and her wage at the time was around £8 a week.
+Munro's father wanted her to join him on his act, but she desired to become a legitimate actress.
+She got a job at a repertory company as a student messenger, and "learned as I went along, playing bits, and by the time I was 17, I was stage manager for the company."
+She worked in towns such as Preston, Oldham and Hull and her wage at the time was around £8 a week.

 Munro appeared in a BBC TV adaptation of I Capture the Castle (1954), playing the lead part of Rose.
+In August 1956, she appeared on stage in a play Daughter of Desire.
+Variety wrote Munro was "cast as a respectable girl trapped into prostitution.
+She skillfully conveys the difficult characterization of a youthful femme on the downward path after falling for a plausible type who offers marriage."
+She says she screen tested for The Rank Organisation but they turned her down for being "too individual".

 She had a small part in the Gordon Harker comedy Small Hotel (1957) and started appearing regularly on British TV shows such as ITV Television Playhouse ("One of Us", "Pickup Girl", "Lace on Her Petticoat") and Armchair Theatre ("Trial by Candlelight", "The Deaf Heart").
 Munro could be seen in ingenue parts in the feature films The Trollenberg Terror (1958), a horror film, and The Young and the Guilty (1958), a melodrama written by Ted Willis.
-She appeared on stage in Daughters of Desire and was chosen "Miss English Television of 1958".
+According to Filmink she alternated between playing "good girls" and "girls gone bad".
+She was chosen "Miss English Television of 1958".
+Despite the efforts of her agent, though, no British studio or producer would put her under long-term contract.
+"You're an awful long time playing character parts so cash in on juveniles while you can," she said.